karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/README.md

 The Picasso file structure
 ----------

-The Picasso file structure is contained in a directory named **widget**, which resides right next to the class file (the file containing the class defined in the Picasso widget array via the **className** property).
+The Picasso file structure is contained in a **widget** directory, which by default is named **widget**, and resides right next to the class file (the file containing the class defined in the Picasso widget array via the **className** property).

 Here is the **widget** directory structure: